*Updated: July 3, 2025

 2. Stick with the regular routine

 While it might be tempting to give your dog lots of extra treats during a party, I encourage you to avoid it!
 Provide your dog with his or her normal dog food and lots of water.
-Additionally, let your dog do what he or she normally would do such as a nap after a walk.
-This will help keep your dog calm rather than completely disrupting a comfortable routine.

 3. Keep your dog entertained

 Your dog might be inquisitive with all the excitement and want to investigate.
 However, if you want to curtail this action, then provide your dog with toys and mental games.
-A DIY snuffle mat is great or even a ball pit with treats at the bottom works well.
+A DIY snuffle mat is great, or even a ball pit with treats at the bottom works well.

 4. Give your dog a safe place

 Your dog needs a place to safe place to retreat from the excitement during the party.
-Providing it with a comfy bed, a favorite toy, and even a chew toy is a good idea.
+Providing it with a comfy bed, crate, a favorite toy, and even a chew toy is a good idea.
 Your dog’s safe place can be a crate or kennel in an isolated part of your home or a closed-off room.
-The key is that your dog feels safe there in that spot.
+The key is that your dog feels safe in that spot.

 5. Groom your dog